chronosphereio/chronosphere-mcp/README.md

 This MCP server uses the same authentication methods as chronoctl.
 By default, the Makefile expects the API token to be stored in `.chronosphere_api_token`.

-Alternatively, set `useLoopback: true` in config.yaml to use a fake loopback Prometheus server.

 #### Run the mcp server
 ```sh